 Limit your intake of refined carbohydrates and added sugars

 Intake of refined sugars and carbohydrates is linked to overweight and obesity.
 Obesity and overweight increase your risk of heart disease and type 2 diabetes, suppressing your immunity and making you susceptible to illness.
 Moreover, intake of sugar and refined carbohydrates increases inflammatory responses in the body.
 Lower your sugar and refined carbohydrates to decrease inflammation and your risk of developing conditions that compromise your immune system.
+Also, according to dentist near me kiln creek, too much sugar can damage your teeth which is also bad for your immune system.
+If your immune cells have to take care of the bacteria in your mouth, it means there are fewer of them to fight back other viruses in your body.
+This ultimately leads to a weaker overall immune response.

 The burden of ill health is unspeakable, from lack of productivity to all the expenses you will spend on medication and check-ups.
 Make lifestyle changes we have covered above to strengthen your immune system.
 You will reduce your probability of getting sick, and you will return to good health faster once you fall ill.